By dentist Dr. Richard Mitchell

 What's the connection between gum disease and heart problems?.
 In the first place, the bacteria involved in gum disease may get into your blood stream.
 Once in your circulation, the bacteria can start to collect in the arteries of the heart.
 This collection of bacteria slowly builds up into a layer, and gradually reduces the blood supply to the heart itself.
 This is not good.
 Your heart is a muscle, and needs a good blood supply!

 But it gets even worse if a little clump or clot breaks off, because it gets carried along by the circulation and can get jammed in a small artery of your heart, completely blocking the artery.
 This starves that section of heart muscle of oxygen.

-The other possibilty is that the chronic inflammation caused by gum disease may cause an increase in the build up of fatty deposits inside the arteries of the heart.
+The other possibility is that the chronic inflammation caused by gum disease may cause an increase in the build up of fatty deposits inside the arteries of the heart.
 This also restricts the blood supply of the heart.
-Read more at dental health/heart disease

 But there's more to it than that.
 Gum disease can make your diabetes worse.
 Let me repeat that, because it's really important: If you are diabetic, and you have gum disease, the gum disease can make your diabetes worse!
 Gum disease makes it more difficult for you to maintain your correct blood sugar.